What can business leaders learn from a cybersecurity breach?

-As attacks against IT infrastructure are, in the main, all about money they are becoming more frequent and much more advanced.
-It’s, at best, embarrassing to have a cyber security breach, but at worse it can destroy a business.
+As attacks against IT infrastructure are typically all about money they are becoming more frequent and advanced.
+It’s, at best, embarrassing to have a cybersecurity breach, but at worse it can destroy a business.

-As with disaster recovery and business continuity, a significant percentage of business leaders do not, unfortunately, take cyber security seriously enough until they have their fingers burnt.
+As with business continuity, a significant percentage of business leaders do not take cybersecurity seriously until they get burnt.

-It can be difficult to believe that your business is at risk, as many think attacks are mainly focused on banks and large firms, but any business data which can be exploited by hackers for financial gain will be a target – no matter the size of the business, or the sector it operates in.
+It can be difficult to believe that your business is at risk, as many think attacks are mainly focused on banks and large firms.
+However, if hackers can exploit your business data for financial gain then you will be a target.
+No matter what size your business is or sector you operate it.

-Even relatively simple attacks like ransomware or data theft for blackmail can cause havoc within an organisation that isn’t prepared.
-The Internet is, of course, global and a focused individual sat in a bedroom somewhere will be delighted to receive £2,000 for perhaps 20 hours work.
+Even relatively simple attacks like ransomware or data theft for blackmail can cause havoc within an underprepared organisation.
+The Internet is global, and a focused individual sat in a bedroom somewhere will be delighted to receive £2,000 for perhaps 20 hours work.

-A good way to demonstrate the potential damage a cyber security breach could cause is to have an independent black hat and white hat attack or audit carried out by a third party.
-It really highlights the danger when the CEO is presented with print outs of his emails, pictures of his family, salary information and the like.
+A good way to demonstrate the potential damage a cybersecurity breach could cause is to have an independent black hat and white hat attack or audit carried out by a third party.
+It really highlights the danger when they present the CEO with printouts of his emails, pictures of his family, salary information and the like.

 Another sensible way to engage the C-Suite is to undertake ISO 20000 certification.
 A significant percentage of the standard is to list all the risks associated with all parts of the business.
-Once this has been drawn up controls need to be assigned to mitigate those risks.
-The CEO, or another c-level executive, is then shown and explained all of the potential risks and controls, and then must make the decision whether to invest in the controls or to accept the risk.
+After this, you need to assign controls to mitigate the risks.
+You will then need to show the CEO or another c-level executive, and explain all of the potential risks and controls.
+It up to the CEO or senior executive to decide whether to invest in the controls or accept the risk.

-All too often you will the responsibility for cyber security placed solely in the hands of the IT Director or another senior member of the IT department, but really it must be dealt with at board level – just like any other serious threat to the business.
-Undertaking ISO 20000 certification places IT Security straight in the lap of the board and allows them to see the risks first hand, increasing their accountability.
+All too often you will the responsibility for cybersecurity placed solely in the hands of the IT Director or another senior member of the IT department, but really it must be dealt with at board level – just like any other serious threat to the business.
+Undertaking ISO 20000 certification increases the board’s accountability for IT security, by allowing them to see the risks firsthand.

-No company can say they have zero-risk of a cyber security breach, so it’s important to be aware of your risk profile now before the worst happens.
-By understanding the risks to your business, implementing the appropriate controls and having a documented procedure for protecting your business from breaches and their aftermath you can keep that risk at an acceptable level.
+No company has zero-risk of a cybersecurity breach, so it’s important to be aware of your risk profile now.
+If you understand the risks, implement the appropriate controls and have a documented procedure to protect your business from breaches and their aftermath you can keep that risk at an acceptable level.

 Robert Rutherford, CEO of QuoStar